Skip to content Skip to footer navigation

 • a device that will accept a fast charge.

-Check your device's specs on the manufacturer's website to confirm whether it has fast charge.
-If this information isn't available, and if you're using a low-end device with entry-level components, or an older model, it's safe to assume that it doesn't have fast charge.
+Check your device's specs on the manufacturer's website to confirm whether it has fast charging.
+If this information isn't available, and if you're using a low-end device with entry-level components, or an older model, it's safe to assume that it doesn't have fast charging.

 How long does a power bank take to charge a device?

 A few things need to match up in order for a power bank to charge your device.
-The power bank's output needs to meet the requirements of the device you want to charge.
+For starters, the power bank's output needs to meet the requirements of the device you want to charge.
 Smartphones can charge off a small current, tablets require more, and laptops and handheld consoles require more again.

 If the output matches or exceeds the device's demands, it will charge while in use.
-If the output meets, or just falls short, of the device's requirements, it will slowly increase battery life, but won't charge during use.
+If the output meets (or falls just short of) the device's requirements, it will slowly increase battery life, but it won't charge during use.
 In this instance, the power bank is 'powering' the device, not charging it.
 However, it will charge if the device is turned off.

 Do you need USB-C?